goblint/GobPie/Readme.md

 In this tutorial, you will learn how you can use MagpieBridge to present any results in IDEs.
 VS Code is used for this tutorial, please install it in advance.

-The goal of this tutorial is to use MagpieBridge to write a language server which displays results read from a JSON file in a code editor when the DemoProject is opened.
+The **goal** of this tutorial is to use MagpieBridge to write a language server which displays results read from a JSON file in a code editor when the DemoProject is opened.
+Of course, you can provide the results in any other file formats or computed at run time.

 Please check out the following projects: